 Much has been written about Yoko Ono over the years and, sadly, not all of it positive.
 However, if you look back over the 50 years that she has been in the public consciousness, she has always been a force for good.
 A superhero of sorts.
 From being a positive light that guided John Lennon out of his darkness to being an outspoken advocate against gun violence, Yoko has lent her name, her money and her time to many great causes over the years.
 Yet, the press has dragged her name through the mud so many times that their personal agendas have been adopted by the public as facts.
 While I’m sure it has been hurtful and confusing to Yoko, she has stood tall and continues to be a strong force in activism and art.

-STEPHEN SPAZ SCHNEE: LOVE LIVES ON is now available.
-How are you feeling about the way the album turned out and the reaction to it so far?
+STEPHEN SPAZ SCHNEE: TPC is just about to be released.
+How are you feeling about how the album turned out and the reaction to it so far?

 DAVID MONKS: I’m only just beginning to get perspective on it now and it’s been done since May.
 As always, things turn out differently than you expect but I still like it.
 The fact that we made it was really a turning point for our band and it kinda already feels like a success in that respect.
 The reaction has been good, it’s my parents’ fave Tokyo album!